Chomenor/ioef-cmod/new-filesystem-design.md

 Here are some download situations/test cases that should be handled by the download system.

-Scenario: Downloads enabled on client but not server.
+**Scenario:** Downloads enabled on client but not server.
-Original FS: Attempt UDP download anyway, resulting in error code from server and ERR_DROP
+**Original FS:** Attempt UDP download anyway, resulting in error code from server and ERR_DROP
-New FS: Skip download and continue with connection.
+**New FS:** Skip download and continue with connection.

-Scenario: cURL download fails.
+**Scenario:** cURL download fails.
-Original FS: Throws ERR_DROP
+**Original FS:** Throws ERR_DROP
-New FS: Attempt UDP download if available, and continue with connection.
+**New FS:** Attempt UDP download if available, and continue with connection.

-Scenario: cURL download has wrong hash.
+**Scenario:** cURL download has wrong hash.
-Original FS: Throws ERR_DROP, or possible download loop
+**Original FS:** Throws ERR_DROP, or possible download loop
-New FS: Save file if and only if it doesn't match an existing hash, attempt UDP download if available, and continue with connection.
+**New FS:** Save file if and only if it doesn't match an existing hash, attempt UDP download if available, and continue with connection.

-Scenario: VM/default.cfg missing until download completes due to pure server settings.
+**Scenario:** VM/default.cfg missing until download completes due to pure server settings.
-Original FS: Throws ERR_DROP
+**Original FS:** Throws ERR_DROP
-New FS: Works because there is no restart or default.cfg check until after downloads complete.
+**New FS:** Works because there is no restart or default.cfg check until after downloads complete.

-Keep in mind that downloads are not always essential, so it's a good idea to keep trying to connect even if a download fails.
+Keep in mind that downloads are not always essential, so it's usually desirable to keep trying to connect even if downloads fail.
 Even on a pure server you do not necessarily need to have every pak on the server, you just can't load paks that aren't on the server.

 # File Listing (fs_filelist.c)

-Like file lookups, file listing operations are performed in several stages.

-- File set stage: The temp_file_set_populate functions populates a temp_file_set_t structure with files and directories matching the query.
-Directories are really stored as files, but the filename part will be discarded and only qp_dir will be used.
-A sort key is also stored along with each element.

-- File list stage: The temp_file_set_to_file_list converts a temp_file_set_t to a temp_file_list_t (a sortable list structure).

-- Output list stage: The temp_file_list_to_output_list function converts the temp_file_list_t to an array of strings which can be received by the game code.

-File listing is primarily used to populate UI menus, not to load actual game content, so the ordering is generally not as critical as with the lookup functions.
+This component handles file list requests, which are used primarily by UI menus and debug commands.
+The file listing process works in roughly these steps:

+- A shared function such as FS_ListFilteredFiles or FS_GetFileList is called, which creates a filelist_query_t object and calls list_files.

+- The "start directory" in the directory index is determined.
+This allows only files and subfiles under the directory specified in the query to be iterated, instead of having to iterate every file in the index like the original filesystem.

+- The file depths are calculated.
+This is to emulate the behavior of the original filesystem, which typically only lists files 2 directories deep from the base directory.

+- A temporary file set is initialized and temp_file_set_populate is called.
+It iterates every file under the determined start directory, converts the file (and subdirectories) to strings, checks if the string matches the query criteria, and if so adds it to the file set.
+A sort key is stored with each file set entry, and duplicate entries are resolved to use the highest precedence sort key.

+- temp_file_set_to_file_list is called to sort the file set using the included sort keys and convert it to the array format used by the game.

 # Pk3 Reference Handling (fs_reference.c)

 This component handles constructing the pure and download lists when hosting a server, and generating the pure validation string which is necessary when connecting to an original filesystem pure server.
-The main sections are as follows.
+The main sections are as follows:

 - Reference set: This is a hashtable-based temporary structure for storing paks.
 Only a single pk3 is stored for a given hash, and conflicts are resolved by selecting the pk3 with the higher filesystem precedence.
 A position field is also stored, which is used by the dash separator feature in manifest strings to alter the reference list sort order.